 He also served six years in the French and Indian War, rising to the rank of colonel.
 Afterward, New York granted him 3,000 acres of Vermont, but he lost it to squatters.
 Nevertheless, he prospered.
 Both he and his wife inherited money, and he earned quick and substantial profit as a merchant.

-Yale President Theodore Dwight called him a “brave, generous-minded man, respectable for his understanding and for his conduct both in public and private life, ardent in his friendships and his patriotism, diffusive in his charities and steadfast in his principles; he was long a professor of religion and adorned the profession by an irreproachable and exemplary life.”
+Yale President Theodore Dwight called him a “brave, generous-minded man, respectable for his understanding and for his conduct both in public and private life, ardent in his friendships and his patriotism, diffusive in his charities and steadfast in his principles.”
+Dwight also said he led an “irreproachable and exemplary life.”